cityofaustin/atd-micromobility-api/README.md

     * **Content:** `{...}`

     - `features`:
-        A GeoJSON `FeatureCollection`, in which each feature is a hexagon grid cell with a single `trips` property whose value is the aggregated number of dockless trips which originated or terminated in the cell, given the requested `mode` and `flow`.
+        A GeoJSON (`type: FeatureCollection`), in which each feature is a hexagon grid cell with a single `trips` property whose value is the aggregated number of dockless trips which originated or terminated in the cell, given the requested `mode` and `flow`.

         TODO: define feature properties

+    - `intersect_feature`
+        A GeoJSON (`type: Polygon`) representing the union of the hexagon grid cells which intersect with the requested input geometry.

   - `total_trips`:
         The total number of trips associated with the returned features.

-    - `intersect_feature`
-        A GeoJSON `FeatureCollection` representing the hexagon grid cells which intersected with the requested input geometry.